Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

         ]
 ```

-- `QuasiQuotes` language extension enables for us to specify regular expressions within
+- `QuasiQuotes` enables Haskell language extension for us to specify regular expressions
-  `[regex|...|]`.
-The regular expressions inside are compiled (that is, encoded into
+  within the `[regex|...|]` quasi quoter.
+The regular expressions inside are compiled
-  regular expression ASTs) at the compilation time of the source code.
-So, if there is an
+  (that is, encoded into regular expression ASTs) at the compilation time of the source
-  error within a regular expression, it will be reported at compile-time.
-The syntax and
+  code.
+So, if there is an error within a regular expression, it will be reported at
-  the semantics for regular expressions are described
+  compile-time.
+The syntax and the semantics for regular expressions are described
   [below](https://github.com/dzchoi/Real-time-Lex/blob/master/README.md#regular-expressions).

 - `import Parser` imports the definition for `[regex|...|]` quasi quoter and the regular